AllenDowney/EqualityWEF/HALE/data_inventory.md

 **Files**:
 - `data/ihme_maternal_disorders_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ⚠️ Downloaded but **removed from final model** - removed due to counterintuitive positive coefficient
 **Relevance**: Maternal disorders (maternal mortality) are a significant cause of death for women and can contribute to the HALE gender gap, especially in lower-income countries.
 High maternal mortality can significantly reduce female life expectancy, explaining why some countries have smaller gender gaps.
 This indicator provides comprehensive maternal disorder death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
 This is an alternative to the WHO maternal mortality ratio indicator (MDG_0000000026) which has data for 1985-2023.
 Note: WHO indicator uses ratio per 100,000 live births, while IHME uses rate per 100,000 population, so they measure slightly different things.
-IHME data may be useful for temporal analysis and provides consistent methodology with other IHME indicators.
+**Why Removed**: Maternal mortality had a **counterintuitive positive coefficient** in the models, which implies that higher maternal mortality is associated with a larger LE/HALE gap.
+This is counterintuitive because if something increases female mortality, it should **close** the gap (since gap = Female - Male).
+The positive coefficient suggests a spurious association, possibly because maternal mortality is capturing something about general healthcare quality rather than a direct causal relationship.
+Removing it had minimal impact on model performance but improved interpretability.
+After removal, Cardiovascular and Homicide gained substantial importance in the HALE model, suggesting maternal mortality may have been suppressing these indicators.
+See `validation.md` section "Removing Maternal Mortality Indicator" for detailed analysis.
 **Note**: Maternal disorders are inherently female-specific (deaths during pregnancy, childbirth, or within 42 days of termination of pregnancy).
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### All-Cause Deaths Under 5 Years of Age (Downloaded)